Tokyo Travel Guide

 How many days do you need in Tokyo?

-3 days is a strong baseline for first-time visitors.
-2 days can still work well if you cluster districts and avoid overstacking ticketed attractions.
+Three days is a strong baseline for first-time visitors.
+Two days can still work well if you cluster districts and avoid stacking too many ticketed experiences.

 Do I need to book attractions in advance?

-Yes for skyline decks, Disney parks, teamLab, and some museum-style attractions.
+Yes for skyline decks, Disney parks, teamLab, and some themed attractions.
 Many neighborhoods, temples, parks, and shopping areas can stay flexible.

 What are the best free things to do in Tokyo?